HaosCleanupCrew/cloud9_cleanup_toolset/README.md

 A set of bash scripts used for archiving Cloud9 Virtual-Machines(VM).

-View an example of the html page the script creates. <a href="https://haoscleanupcrew.github.io/cloud9_cleanup_toolset/docs/index.html" target="_blank">EXAMPLE!</a>
+View an example of the html page the script creates.
+[EXAMPLE.](https://haoscleanupcrew.github.io/cloud9_cleanup_toolset/docs/index.htm)

 #### Wen?